allegro/blog/_posts/2021-04-09-python-logging.md

 ## Interesting and useful „side effect”

 Usually, it's hard to distinguish log entries from various users.
-Eg. if you have error in your code and you find `IndexError`,  you cannot be **really sure** to which request does it belong.
+For example when you have error in your code and you find `IndexError`, you cannot be **really sure** to which request does it belong.

-Of course, you can guess, based on chronology and based on many other symptoms, but if you have many concurrent requests, then it's hard or even impossible to associate `ERROR` log with previous `INFO` or `DEBUG`.
+Of course, you can guess, based on chronology and many other symptoms, but if you have many concurrent requests, then it's hard or even impossible to associate `ERROR` log with previous `INFO` or `DEBUG`.

-So it's nice to have some kind of tracking ID (`request-id`), which sticks to the request when it comes to your application and accompany to him until the end of request processing.
-It's also nice to have `session-id` attached to all requests which belongs to given HTTP session.
+So it's nice to have some kind of tracking ID (`request-id`), that sticks to the request, follows it and is added to every log entry until the end of request processing.
+It's also worth having `session-id` attached to all requests that belongs to given HTTP session.

 To use it in your [Django] project, you should use the following: